TRADITIONAL COWBOY ARTS ASSOCIATION

 TCAA 2022 Sale

-On September 30-October 1 2022, guests from across North America celebrated our artists accomplishments with an exhibition of 55 western masterworks in leather, steel, silver and rawhide.
+Art Sale Event October 6th - 7th 2022, guests from across North America celebrated our artists accomplishments with an exhibition of 55 western masterworks in leather, steel, silver and rawhide.

 For the first time, the annual TCAA exhibition and sale offered a few additional pieces from previous exhibitions that artists had reserved for their personal collections.
 These “encore” pieces provided an opportunity to view the artist’s evolution over the years.